tobega/tailspin-v0/TailspinReference.md

 You can nest array literals inside array literals to produce multi-dimensional arrays.

+Arrays are indexed from 1 by default, but you can change that by specifying an offset in parentheses before the opening bracket when you create the array, e.g. `(0)[1..5]` creates an array that starts at index 0.

 #### Cartesian product
 You can form a stream of arrays of the cartesian product of several streams.
 Each position in the array that is to provide several values is prefixed with the `by` keyword.
 For example: `[by 1..2, by 3..4]` will produce a stream